digicert/terraform-provider-digicert/README.md

 ## Provider Configuration

-Configure the provider with the DigiCert-One API base URL and an API key:
+Configure the provider with the DigiCert ONE API base URL and an API key:

 ```hcl
 provider "digicert" {